jonathanmann/jonathanmann.github.io/now/index.md

 title: Now
 ---

-Updated August 27th, 2023 from my home in Brooklyn, New York.
+Updated December 22nd, 2023 from my home in Brooklyn, New York.

+### Personal
+Ruolin and I purchased some property in Hunter, NY earlier this year, and we're working on developing it.
+We spent some time in the Galapagos Islands earlier this month and had an amazing time.

 ### Forecasting
 I'm a forcaster for [Samotsvety](https://samotsvety.org/), a [Good Judgement Superforecaster](https://www.credential.net/a5fc2da6-e001-4478-8812-f03a6e370b10#gs.y1449y) and an [INFER All-Star](https://www.infer-pub.com/forecaster/JonathanMann).